-With such a high number of individuals using at least one authorized user tradeline, you can clearly see that the practice is basically widespread.
+With such a high number of individuals using at least one authorized user tradeline, you can clearly see that the practice is not only widespread, but that it truly does work.
 So what's keeping you from doing the same?

-If you use a reputable company who specializes in the sales or brokering of credit card tradelines, it can be an extremely helpful option.
+If you use a reputable company who specializes in the sales or brokering of credit card tradelines, you can increase your credit score and leverage it as needed.
 Yes, it costs money.
 No, good tradelines are not cheap.
-The upside is that it can change your life for the better when implemented correctly, honestly, and while avoiding bad practices such as buying from random online sellers, buying whole credit accounts that don't belong to you, or working with shady companies who sell illegally generated credit products to ignorant consumers under the guise of providing tradeline services.
+The upside is that it can change your life for the better when implemented correctly, honestly, and while avoiding bad practices such as buying from random online sellers, buying whole credit accounts that don't belong to you, or working with shady companies who sell illegally generated credit products to ignorant consumers under the guise of providing legal tradeline services.

-If you're serious about learning how to do things the right way when it comes to tradelines, you'll first want to educate yourself.
-Secondly, find that reputable company we just mentioned.
+If you're serious about learning how to do things the right way when it comes to tradelines, the first thing you'll want to do is educate yourself.
+Secondly, find a reputable company as we've already mentioned.
 Research them, give them a call, and be sure that their practices make sense and are secure.
 Can they prove it?
 Do they offer any sort of protections or security?
 Maybe a guarantee that your purchase will show up on your credit report?

 For more information, get started with The Ultimate Guide to Authorized User Tradelines.
 From there, you just might decide to join the other third of Americans who are using this financial tool to get ahead rather than be left behind struggling or waiting for years before their credit matures to make the purchases or secure the loans that they can rightfully afford to repay right now.